 - IntraPeriod with no fix interval

 - GOPSize is equal to 8.
-Each P picture refers to up to 4 preceding pictures in display order
+Each P picture refers to up to 4 preceding pictures in display order within the GOP

 - IntraQPOffset is -1.
 B picture QP offsets are IntraQPOffset is -1.
 B picture QP offsets are adjusted based on the base QP and on the QPmod , QPoffset, QPOffsetModelScale and QPOffsetModelOff.